2019/2020 TUITION AND FEES

 If a student withdraws from all courses within a given semester occurs prior to the seventh day of the semester, no tuition will be collected, no financial aid will be disbursed, and there will be no transcript record of the course(s).
 The tuition deposit is non-refundable no matter when the withdrawal occurs.

-If withdrawal from all courses within a given semester occurs after the second instalment payment due date, then there will be no adjustment for either tuition or financial aid unless the late withdrawal has been approved by the Director of Student Affairs for medical reasons or death of an immediate family member.
+If withdrawal from all courses within a given semester occurs after the second installment payment due date, then there will be no adjustment for either tuition or financial aid unless the late withdrawal has been approved by the Director of Student Affairs for medical reasons or death of an immediate family member.
 Courses withdrawn from during this period will have a transcript record of “W.”

 To begin the process of withdrawing from all courses within a given semester, a student must contact the Registrar’s Office.